AnadoluUniversityCeng/DuplicateFiles/README.md

 Use an appropriate data structure to group files under the same checksum. **Hint: `Map<Long,List<Path>>`**

 Your program will sort the duplicate lists by the number of files in each list.
 For example, if four duplicates of a file is detected, then this four files will be printed before a duplicate list of size two.
+The starter code contains a helper method (`ceng.bim208.App.sortByListSize`), which can either inspire you or be used as is.

-You can test your program easily by downloading a [solr-6.4.1](http://www-eu.apache.org/dist/lucene/solr/6.4.1/solr-6.4.1.tgz) distribution.
+You can easily test your program by downloading a [solr-6.4.1](http://www-eu.apache.org/dist/lucene/solr/6.4.1/solr-6.4.1.tgz) distribution.
 Extract it into some location and use this path as starting directory of your program.

 * java -jar target/HW1-1.0.jar /Users/iorixxx/Desktop/solr-6.4.1